Flint water crisis: 2017

-On January 19, 2017, an engineer at the Flint Water Plant said the facility is in need of $60 million worth of upgrades, which wouldn't be finished until well into 2019.
+On January 19, 2017, an engineer at the Flint Water Plant said the facility is in need of $60 million worth of upgrades, which would not be finished until well into 2019.
 On February 7, 2017, another report said the cost would be $108 million.

 On February 6, 2017, the Genesee Intermediate School District received $6.5 million for the Early On Genesee program to provide free evaluations to as many as 5,000 children up to 5 years old facing possible lead-related developmental delays from the state of Michigan.

 On March 17, 2017, Flint received a $100 million grant from the EPA for water infrastructure repairs.

 On June 30, 2017, the Genesee County Health Department's Healthy Start Program received $15 million to provide health and social services for people who have had or are at risk for lead exposure stemming from Flint water crisis.

 2018

 In January 2018, the city contracted a private consulting firm, AECOM, to take over water service line excavations and consequently stopped using the machine learning model.
 During 2018, 10,531 excavations were performed, yielding a hit rate of only 15%.

-On March 26, 2018, a U.S. federal court mandate requires the city to return to using the machine learning model to prioritize excavations.
-As a result, the hit rate has steadily increased since early 2019 and is now close to 70%.
+On March 26, 2018, a U.S. federal court mandate required the city to return to using the machine learning model to prioritize excavations.
+As a result, the hit rate steadily increased and was close to 70% as of 2019.